• Skip to main content

 I love cooking in my cast iron skillet, I have the Lodge 10.25 inch Cast Iron Skillet.
 It's such an affordable pan, lasts a lifetime, and is so versatile for so many recipes.
 It's especially great in the winter.
 It often beats heading outside to grill, and works just as well for a lot of recipes.

-I use it for searing chicken for taco night, searing ham steak with mustard and honey.
-For cooking skillet cheeseburgers with caramelized onions, starting sausages to slice into pasta, steak french dip sandwiches, and frying potatoes.
-It can be used on the stovetop or in the oven.
+It can be used on the stovetop or in the oven, we love making Cheesy Honey Skillet Cornbread with Chili.
 So it's perfect to sear meat on the stove and then finish cooking it through in the oven, a very versatile pan!

 But, how to clean a cast iron skillet with burnt on crusty cheese and chicken?
 I had no idea, the struggle to clean it made me rarely want to use it!
 I knew you weren't supposed to use soap, but getting all that mess scrubbed off just seemed like too much work!
-Not anymore!
-With this foolproof cleaning method, you can use your skillet for any job.
-Clean up takes a couple easy minutes!

 Instructions - How to Clean A Cast Iron Skillet